Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Key takeaways

-Founder setupFiles Form 5472?Filed with
+Your setupFiles Form 5472?Filed with

 Foreign-owned US C-corporation (25%+)Yes — if reportable transactionForm 1120

-US-resident founder, no foreign ownerNo
+US-resident owner, no foreign ownerNo

 Source: IRC §6038A; IRS Instructions for Form 5472.
-Verified June 2026.
+Verified July 2026.

 Does a Stripe Atlas LLC have to file Form 5472?

 Yes, when the owner is a non-US person.
 Stripe Atlas charges roughly $500 to form the entity and get an EIN, but it does not file your annual Form 5472.
-That obligation stays with you every 1 tax year.
+That obligation stays with you every tax year.

 Stripe Atlas, Firstbase, and doola are all formation-and-compliance platforms, but their formation product ends once the LLC exists.
 The recurring Form 5472 + pro forma 1120 is either an add-on or simply not included, and many founders never realize the annual return is separate from formation.
-If you set up through Atlas, see our freelancer filing guide for a sister walkthrough of the same obligation.

 Formation platform vs. the annual Form 5472